helsingborg-stad/algolia-index/README.md

 ## WP CLI

 - wp algolia-index build: Index all pages/posts on site.
+- wp algolia-index networkbuild: Index all pages/posts on networksites.

+### WP CLI Arguments
-To clear index* before build, add flag --clearindex=true.
+- To clear index* before build, add flag --clearindex=true.
+- To send required search configuration before build, add flag --settings=true.

 * This action is not fully compatible with multiple sites in one shared index!
 Sites that share the same index will be cleared but not reindexed.